RankFormer: A Propose-then-Select Transformer for Multi-Agent Multimodal Trajectory Prediction: Methodology

-In practice, only the future positions are of interest since velocities and accelerations are derivable from the positions.
-For multi-modal prediction, there are $k\in{\{1, \ldots, K\}}$ possible different modal trajectories provided:
+In practice, only the future coordinates are of interest since velocities and accelerations are derivable from coordinates.
+Similarly, for multi-modal prediction, there are $k\in{\{1, \ldots, K\}}$ possible different modal trajectories represented as follows:

-where each $\hat{Y}_{i,k}$, the $i$ th estimated trajectory, corresponds to a probability $P_{i,k}$ to denote the likelihood of choosing the $k$ th mode for the $i$ th vehicle.
-The summation of all probabilities for each vehicle should equal to 1.
+where each $c_{i,k}$ is the $k$ th mode of estimated trajectory for agent $i$.
+For each $k$ th mode, there is a probability $p_{i,k}$ to denote the likelihood of choosing the $k$ th mode for agent $i$.
+The summation of all probabilities for each agent should equal to 1.

-Among all $K$ predicted trajectories, the trajectory $\mathbf{Y}_{i,k}$ with the highest predicted likelihood $\mathbf{P}_{i,k}$ is used as final prediction.
-The objective is to minimize the difference between predicted trajectory and the actual trajectory.
+At inference time, among all $K$ predicted trajectories, the trajectory $\mathbf{\hat{Y}}_{i,w}$ with the highest predicted likelihood $p_{i,w}$ is used as the final prediction:

+During training, we supervise the multi-modal decoder with a hard Winner-Takes-All (WTA) assignment regularized by $\varepsilon$-greedy exploration: each agent's modes are usually matched to ground truth through the lowest-error candidate, but a convex mixture with uniform random assignment ensures every proposal track receives supervision early in training; the detailed loss is given in Subsection~``Objective function \& model evaluation''.